mlx93/MakeDev/VIDEO_DEMO_SCRIPT.md

 - Health checks passing

 **Commentary Point 12 - Existing Repo Detection (8:00-8:30):**
 *"MakeDev detected this is an existing repository, so it's not scaffolding—it's using the existing code.
-It's still setting up Docker containers, starting services, and running database migrations automatically."*
+It's still setting up Docker containers with development images for hot reload, starting services, and running database migrations automatically."*

 **Commentary Point 13 - Migrations Running (8:30-9:00):**
 *"Prisma migrations are running automatically.
 MakeDev detected the Prisma schema and is applying all migrations.
 The database is being set up with the correct schema—User and Task tables, relationships, indexes—all automatically."*